catseye/Befunge-93/eg/README.markdown

 copyrighted by their original authors.
 See the file LICENSE for more information.

+NOTE: in the interests of improving the general experience of exploring these examples, some buggy and/or bitrotting examples have been removed in the 2.25 release.
+Refer to the 2.24 release if you wish to find them.

 NOTE: many of these programs were developed on interpreters that did not produce warnings.
 When running them with `bef` it is recommended to suppress extraneous output with `bef -q`.